peterhry/peterhrynkow.com/_posts/2019-01-01-testing-react-apps.md

 I see a lot of Redux apps where components, actions, reducers, and selectors are tested as separate units.
 This is the approach described in the [Redux docs](https://redux.js.org/recipes/writing-tests) so it shouldn’t come as a surprise that a lot of teams follow this direction.
 I recommend a different approach, however.

 Testing these elements separately doesn’t ensure that your app will behave as expected when you put them together.
 Moreover, what I often see is that testing the integration between these elements is neglected.
-For this reason.
 I think unit tests make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.

 ### Snapshots